grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 # Test-driving at the input boundary - a retrospective

-I suppose there was a lot going on in the last chapter and some things that demand a deeper dive.
-The purpose of this chapter is to do a small retrospective on what Johnny and Benjamin did when test-driving a controller for train reservation system.
+I suppose a lot was going on in the last chapter and some things that demand a deeper dive.
+The purpose of this chapter is to do a small retrospective on what Johnny and Benjamin did when test-driving a controller for the train reservation system.

 ## Outside-in development